Learn / practitioner

 In-house vs. outsourced

-A single in-house IT generalist costs roughly $90,000 – $120,000 fully-loaded (salary + benefits + recruiting amortization).
-At our 30-person example, that’s $3,000 – $4,000 per employee per year for just one person — before any tooling, before any 24-hour coverage, before any specialization.
+A single in-house IT generalist costs $130,000+ fully loaded (salary + benefits + recruiting amortization).
+At our 30-person example, that is more than $4,300 per employee per year for just one person — before any tooling, before any 24-hour coverage, before any specialization.
 By 75 employees, you can probably afford a real two-person team.
 Below that, outsourcing wins on capability and cost both.

 Regulatory exposure

 A SOC 2-pursuing company spends roughly 15-25% more on IT than a non-compliant peer of the same size, because the same tasks now need evidence.
 HIPAA covered entities run higher again.
 Government contractors with CMMC obligations can run double.
-None of that is wasteful — it’s the table stakes for selling into those markets.
+All of that spend is purposeful — it is the table stakes for selling into those markets.

 Tooling discipline

 The difference between a well-run and a poorly-run IT shop, at any size, is mostly tooling consolidation.
 Companies that run 4 separate vendors for what should be 1 integrated stack pay more for less coverage.
-The number that matters here isn’t the per-license cost; it’s how many windows you have to keep open in your head to know what’s happening.
+The number that matters here is the cognitive surface area — how many windows you have to keep open in your head to know the state of play — rather than per-license cost.

 The math you can defend